-- ◆ It is also instructive to compare the evolution of the real GDP and real GDP per capita of Taiwan with those of the Mainland, Hong Kong and Macau. - ◆ Taiwan's real GDP has remained higher than those of Hong Kong and Macau over the years.
-However, Taiwan's real GDP per capita has lagged behind those of Hong Kong and Macau but remained ahead of the Mainland's by a significant margin.
+It is also instructive to compare the evolution of the real GDP and real GDP per capita of Taiwan with those of the Mainland, Hong Kong and Macau (see Charts 4 and 5).
+Taiwan's real GDP has remained higher than those of Hong Kong and Macau over the years.
+However, Taiwan's real GDP per capita has lagged behind those of Hong Kong and Macau but remained ahead that of the Mainland by a significant margin.
 It was almost four times the Mainland real GDP per capita in 2011.

-The Real GDPs of Taiwan, Mainland, Hong Kong & Macau (Billion 2011US\$)
+Chart 4: The Real GDPs of Taiwan, Mainland, Hong Kong & Macau (2011US\$)